Muazzamkhan03/Big-Data-Driven-Analysis-Of-GreenHouse-Gas-Shifts-Using-Explainable-AI/README.md

 Below is a breakdown of the different branches in this repository:

+### 🔹 `platform-dev`

+This is the main development environment for the user-facing visualisation platform.
+It includes:

+- Frontend UI
+- Backend
+- Integration with the databases
+- Integration with the model API

 ### 🔹 `data-preprocessing`

 This branch contains all the code and scripts used for: